mfaani/mfaani/content/posts/career/why-you-should-not-use-companys-macbook-for-personal-usage/index.md

 ## Freedom
 - Ability to work on side projects (or actual read personal projects).
 Your own app, blog or business.
 Not having your laptop can be extremely limiting.
 - You can customize the specs and color however you like.
+You no longer need to select from company storage.
 - There are no travel regulations for personal laptops.
 - You can update to the latest Operating Systems or use Beta versions.
 - You can install any app you want.
 At work, I once created a fresh "Command Line Tool" app using Xcode.
 It was nothing but a dummy print "Hello World".
 The app crashed on launch because it was flagged by IT.